 A Finnish city will be elected a Capital of Culture 2026 by a European panel and the selection will be confirmed by the Ministry of Education and Culture in 2021.
 Our collective application will be presented to the panel of experts in May 2020.
 If we qualify, the second phase improved application will be presented to the panel in early 2021, followed by the final decision.
 That same year, the other Capital of Culture will be from Slovakia.
 Previous Finnish cities that have been designated Capitals of Culture are Helsinki in 2000 and Turku in 2011.

-Why do Tampere and the Tampere Region want to become a European Capital of Culture?
-Because we want to:
+Why do Tampere and the Tampere Region want to become the European Capital of Culture?

 This is how the project will proceed

 Tampere and the Tampere Region will make their Capital of Culture application in cooperation with the region’s residents and experts of different subject matters.
 The project started in the spring of 2019 with workshops, discussions and an open survey.
 These participatory methods and the ideas gathered by them will be used, among other things, to create themes for our Capital of Culture application.
 Results of the survey have also been used in drafting Tampere’s cultural strategy.

 After the themes are published in August 2019, we will issue an open call for program proposals.
 Through the call for proposals we will settle on a program for the following years and the Capital of Culture year 2026.

 This year, we will start drafting our Capital of Culture application, which will be presented to the panel in May 2020.

 The City Board of Tampere decides to apply to become the Capital of Culture